Mârouf, savetier du Caire: Synopsis

-The hen-pecked cobbler Mârouf decides to join a group of sailors and travels to Khaïtân where he pretends to be a rich merchant awaiting the arrival of his caravan.
+The henpecked cobbler Mârouf decides to join a group of sailors and travels to Khaïtân where he pretends to be a rich merchant awaiting the arrival of his caravan.
 The sultan is impressed and offers him the hand of his daughter Saamcheddine.
 Mârouf's deception is discovered and he flees, followed by the princess, who has fallen in love with him.
 They find a mysterious ring which gives Mârouf power over a magician.
 The magician grants Mârouf's wish for the caravan he boasted about to become reality.
 The sultan is appeased, pardons Mârouf and allows him to marry Saamcheddine.